ajavamind/A3DCamera/README.md

 The app does not vertically align the left and right images nor adjust the stereo window.
 As a hobbyist app the user is encouraged to use [Stereo Photo Maker (English)](https://stereo.jpn.org/eng/stphmkr/) to align left and right images vertically, correct any horizontal perspective distortion, and set the most pleasing stereo window.

+The app implements a image review feature by launching a separate app like 3DSteroidPro.

 ### Camera Control
 #### On Camera